Food Businesses

 Guidelines for Mobile Food Businesses

-In addition to registration, if you intend to operate your mobile food business in the Meander Valley municipal area from a public street or property owned or managed by Council, you are required to obtain a Vendor's Permit.
+If you intend to operate your mobile food business in the Meander Valley municipal area from a public street or property owned or managed by Council, you are required to obtain a Vendor's Permit.
+This is required in addition to approval under the Food Act 2003 (Notification or Registration), as detailed above.
+The Vendors Permit Application Form and Guidelines for Operating a Mobile Food Business in Meander Valley can be found below.

 Vendors Permit Application Form